Kevin Gausman: Pitching style

-In 2020, he increased the average velocity and spin rate (as compared to 2019) on his four-seam fastball by simply bending his right leg, while tucking the front foot at the level of the back leg's knee.
+In 2020, Gausman increased the average velocity and spin rate (as compared to 2019) on his four-seam fastball by simply bending his right leg, while tucking the front foot at the level of the back leg's knee.

 Personal life

 In December 2016, Gausman married Taylor North, and they have two daughters.

 Gausman grew up a Colorado Rockies fan.
 He is the son of former college football official Clair Gausman.